 9. Sedona, Arizona for Red Rock Vistas

-Imagine being surrounded by red rock vistas while you enjoy your Thanksgiving feast—or hiking in perfect weather to some of the prettiest places you’ve ever seen.
+Imagine being surrounded by gorgeous red rock views while you enjoy your Thanksgiving feast—or hiking in perfect weather to some of the prettiest places you’ve ever seen.
+Your Sedona itinerary can include easy wanders for great views or all-day challenging excursions.
+Both are available in abundance here!

 But the 250 miles of trails are not the only draw for mountain bikers in November.

-The Sedona Mountain Bike Festival, November 12-14, has over 90 vendors with bike demos, skills clinics, live music and great food.
+The Sedona Mountain Bike Festival has over 90 vendors with bike demos, skills clinics, live music and great food.

 If you have a chance to spend Thanksgiving in Sedona, start your day with the annual Turkey Trot, a festive 5K race that will prep you for the calorie overload to come.